concord-consortium/lara/docs/lara-plugin-api/README.md

 LARAPluginAPI.registerPlugin("testPlugin", TestPlugin);
 ```

-[registerPlugin](#registerplugin) should be called only once, but note that LARA might instantiate multiple instances of the same plugin.
+[registerPlugin](#registerplugin) should be called only once, but note that LARA might instantiate multiple instances of the same plugin (e.g. if the activity author adds multiple plugin instances to a page).

 Plugins can use all the functions documented below to modify LARA runtime or provide custom features.
+This documentation is generated automatically from TypeScript definitions and comments.

 ## Index